Picture of electric vehicle on a long drive

 • Home Charging: Many EV owners install home chargers, allowing them to start each day with a full battery.
 Overnight charging at home is both cost-effective and convenient.

-• Wireless Charging: Emerging technology in wireless charging aims to make charging as easy as parking your car.
-While still in development, this could revolutionize the EV experience.
+• Wireless Charging: Emerging wireless charging aims to make charging as easy as parking your car.
+It is still in development, but could make day-to-day charging considerably simpler.

 Overcoming Range Anxiety